Research Paper By Dries Lombaard

-I found that the individual coaching that I had with them, prepared them well to come up with ground rules that was very much in line with Core Competencies of coaching.
+I found that the individual coaching that I had with them, prepared them well to come up with ground rules that were very much in line with the Core Competencies of coaching.
 This was a positive for me right at the start.

 The outcome of the first coaching session (which lasted about 3 hours), came to the point where everyone felt that they had an opportunity to express themselves clearly on openly.
 They all also felt that it was constructive and that they identified one specific area of concern: not being able to drive decisions as a team.

 They decided as a team to make this the topic of the next coaching session.

 The second coaching session was focused on me first explaining to them the impact of their talents from a Strengths-based perspective as a team.
 For this, I used a matrix.